Adoption of Generative Artificial Intelligence in the German Software Engineering Industry: An Empirical Study: Study Design

 \subsection{Qualitative Pre-Study}

 We conducted 18 semi-structured interviews to pinpoint specific barriers to \gls{ai} adoption in the engineering of software.
+The interview guideline is available in the supplementary data.
 Our participants included Junior and Senior Developers, Project Managers, and CTOs, representing both major German corporations and various small and medium enterprises (SMEs).
 This sample ensured we captured perspectives from hands-on code implementation through to the strategic tier of IT management.
 We recorded and transcribed all sessions.